wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bola-trigger.md

 By default, Wallarm automatically discovers only vulnerabilities of the BOLA type (also known as IDOR) but does not detect its exploitation attempts.
 Consider the example below to learn how to configure protection from BOLA attacks.

-Let us say your e-commerce `wmall-example.com` platform for online stores (shops) stores financial information under for each hosted shop under `/shops/<PARTICULAR_SHOP>/financial_info` you want to prevent malicious actors from getting the list of all hosted shop names via a simple script manipulating the names in the list, replacing `<PARTICULAR_SHOP>` in the URL.
-To do that, you may set a `30 requests from the same IP per 30 seconds` threshold to block IPs targeting addresses matching the pattern and exceeding this limit.
+Let us say your e-commerce `wmall-example.com` platform for online stores (shops) stores financial information for each hosted shop under `/shops/<PARTICULAR_SHOP>/financial_info`.
+You want to prevent malicious actors from getting the list of all hosted shop names.
+Such list can be obtained via a simple script manipulating the names in the list, replacing `<PARTICULAR_SHOP>` in the URL.
+To prevent this, you may set a `30 requests from the same IP per 30 seconds` threshold to block IPs targeting addresses matching the pattern and exceeding this limit.

 To provide this protection: